cool-mcu/cetalib/README.md

 // Include the library
 #include <cetalib.h>

-// Define & initialize a pointer to the CETALIB functions const struct CETALIB_INTERFACE *myRobot = &CETALIB;
+// Define & initialize a pointer to the CETALIB INTERFACE functions const struct CETALIB_INTERFACE *myRobot = &CETALIB;

 // Access a function in a specific module